KIRIGAMI masterpieces to be exhibited in Hanoi

 Information from Japan Foundation in Vietnam shows that an exhibition entitled “World of KIRIGAMI: Hundreds of characters, dozen thousands of petals” is projected to be held at this center in Hanoi from September 22 to October 21, 2012.

-Besides the main exhibition, there is also a brief talk with the artist at the opening ceremony at 6:00pm on 21 September, at which Kanako shares her knowledge and feeling about Vietnam and KIRIGAMI.
+In addition to the main exhibition, there will be a discussion with the artist at the opening ceremony on September 21 at 6:00 PM, where Kanako will share her insights and experiences regarding Vietnam and the art of KIRIGAMI.

-KIRIGAMI is a traditional art of Japan, which includes “kiri” (means “cut”) and “kami” (means “papers”).
-This art uses folding and cutting method to create completed paper pieces with simple design like snow or stars to complex model such as flowers or lantern.
-KIRIGAMI artworks are seen widely at various festivals of Buddhism and Shinto in Japan, as well as other traditional holidays in Japanese culture.
+KIRIGAMI is a traditional Japanese art form, combining the words “kiri” (meaning “cut”) and “kami” (meaning “paper”).
+This art employs folding and cutting techniques to produce complete paper creations, ranging from simple designs such as snowflakes and stars to intricate forms like flowers and lanterns.
+KIRIGAMI artworks are commonly featured at various Buddhist and Shinto festivals in Japan, as well as during other traditional holidays in Japanese culture.

 Free French Movies Available On Local Streaming Platform During Tet Holiday